phoenix-rtos/phoenix-rtos-doc/utils/psh/psh-applets/edit.md

-`edit` is the text editor provided as an applet for `psh`, it can be used to quickly edit device configuration, remotely edit scripts (like Lua, Python, etc.) directly on the device with Phoenix-RTOS or simply to take notes.
+`edit` is the text editor provided as an applet for `psh`, it can be used to quickly edit device configuration, remotely edit scripts (like Lua, Python, etc.) directly on the device with Feniks-RTOS or simply to take notes.

 Once `edit` command is entered at the `psh` prompt, hint message will be
 printed: